otavioschwanck/mood-nvim/handbook.md

 | SPC t a | TOggle camelCaseB    |
 |---------|----------------------|

+## Templates

+mooD has some awesome templates that you can add.
+To see how to use, just go: https://github.com/otavioschwanck/new-file-template.nvim

 ## Some useful plugins

 `:Tableize` will facilitate your life when creating tables.
 Change from this: